The Beatles in concert, Dallas, 1964

 The same DJ returned to introduce the main act.
 I am not at all sure what he said as the screams overpowered his trained announcing voice.
 The lights dimmed again and it was on.
 The four lads appeared in their matching suits and went right into, "Twist and Shout".
 The next 30 minutes were just a blur of constant screaming, music, and sheer joy.
 It was truly an evening I can never ever forget.

-Photos from the concert in Dallas, 1964.
+Photos from the press conference and the concert in Dallas, 1964.